rougier/numpy-100/README.rst

      print(A)

 #.
-How to compute averages using a sliding window over an array ? (★★★)
+How to compute averages using a sliding window over an array? (★★★)

    .. code-block:: python